 Pinterest is changing their mind about hashtags quite often.
 They were allowed for a few years then completely banned as a spammy practice for a few more years.

 In 2017, out of nowhere, Pinterest announced hashtags are allowed but recommended to limit the number to 20 hashtags max per pin.
-Also, Pinterest insists that unlike other platforms where adding any popular hashtags to your image is ok, on Pinterest you have to add only relevant hashtags.
+Also, Pinterest insists that unlike other platforms where adding any popular hashtags to your image is ok, you have to add only relevant hashtags on Pinterest.

 They may define your niche very wide (for example, if you made a Vegan dessert, it’s ok to use the wider hashtags #vegan and #desserts along with #vegandessets).

 How Can You Make Keyword Research on Pinterest?

 I answered this question fully in a detailed post: Looking For A Pinterest Keyword Tool?
 You will find out from that post, how to check Pinterest search volume.

 How Does Pinterest Search Algorithm Work